Tony Ingrisano

 Painted entirely via removal- this massive painting of a simple bunched white sheet (composited) was created in sections.
 The depiction is formed as the artist uses rags to wipe into a blue overcoat laid atop the red background.

 16. Bria Singer 2017 appx.
-40”x40” Watercolor on Paper, Trimmed
+40”x45” Watercolor on Paper, Trimmed

-17. Nicole Carroll 2021 8”x8” Oil on Panel
+17. Nicole Carroll 2021 8”x8” Oil on Panel Exploring the materiality of paint in our Medium Is The Message class.

 18. Emily Fontana 2024 Dimensions variable Acrylic Paint, Molding Paste, Spackle, Sanrio Plastic Toys, Cake Stand